 Permits issued by the NHVR

-Refer to the table below to determine whether the NHVR issues the permit you need or whether you should apply to a state road transport authority.
+Refer to the table below to determine whether you apply to the NHVR for the permit you need or whether you should apply to a state road transport authority.
 Responsibility for issuing the permit depends on the heavy vehicle class and the jurisdiction in which you are travelling.

 |Class 1 permit